keptn-sandbox/keptn-on-k3s/cloudautomation/README.md

-# Dynatrace Cloud Automation Workshop
+# Dynatrace Cloud Automation Workshop - Instructions for Trainers

 This folder contains scripts to setup a Dynatrace Cloud Automation Workshop